openmc-dev/openmc/docs/source/methods/depletion.rst

 MSR Capabilities
 ----------------

-A nice feature of Molten Salt Reactors (MSR), but more in general of any liquid fuel reactor, is the capability to continuously reprocess the fuel salt to remove fission products or to feed fresh fuel into the system.
+A nice feature of Molten Salt Reactors (MSRs), and in general of *any*  liquid fuel reactor, is the capability to continuously reprocess the fuel to remove fission products or to feed fresh fuel into the system.

 Removal rate
 ------------